 Contact our firm if you were injured in a highway crash –even if another lawyer said you do not have a case.
 It doesn’t matter to us what other lawyers told you.
 We have recovered millions of dollars for clients who initially thought they could not seek justice and compensation.
 Even if you have limited tort insurance coverage and heard you cannot file a claim, call us anyway.
 We may be able to find an exception so limited tort does not apply to you.

 If you suffered injuries in a highway collision, we can help.
-Contact Ostroff Injury Law today to speak with our Pennsylvania car crash lawyers about how we can help you.
+Contact Ostroff Godshall Injury and Accident Lawyers today to speak with our Pennsylvania car crash lawyers about how we can help you.